asierarranz/resume/README.md

 **Company description:** American technology company specialized in virtual reality hardware and software products.
 Acquired by Facebook in 2014.
 Now is a part of Facebook Technologies, LLC.
 **Address:** 1601 Willow Rd.
 94025 Menlo Park.
 California (United States)
 **Position:** Fellowship as part of their acceleration program.
 **Detailed description of responsibilities:**
-Selected by Facebook for a Virtual Reality fellowship to develop a project with Oculus for 6 months, with classes at Oculus headquarters in Menlo Park.
-The game was published in an internal ecosystem, the project was made using Unity and code has been open sourced and is available on Bitbucket.
+* Develop a project with Oculus for 6 months during a virtual reality fellowship offered by Facebook
+* Create a meaningful project with Unity for Oculus Go
+* Publish the project into an internal ecosystem
 - - -